spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 # esp8266_p1meter

-Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates)
+Software for the ESP2866 that sends P1 smart meter data to an mqtt broker

 ## about this fork
-This fork (tries) to add support for the `Landys and Gyr E360` smartmeter (DSMR5.0)
+This fork (tries) to add support for the `ISKRA AM550` smartmeter (DSMR5.0).
+It is based on the fork by Daniel Jong https://github.com/daniel-jong/esp8266_p1meter.

+3 April 2025: Its working on a breadboard, but I ordered PCB to make a compact version and will create a 3D printable box.

 The ![original source](https://github.com/fliphess/esp8266_p1meter) has issues with DSMR5.0 meters who like to send telegrams every 1 second at a high 115200 baud rate.
 This causes the used SoftwareSerial to struggle to keep up and thus only receives corrupted messages.
 This fork switches to using the main Hardware serial port (RX) for communication with the meter.